misiektoja/spotify_monitor/README.md

 spotify_monitor --doctor <spotify_user_uri_id> --token-source client
 ```

 Each failed check includes a `To fix:` action.
-Cookie authentication failures recommend signing in through Firefox then running:
+For local cookie authentication failures, open [Spotify Web Player](https://open.spotify.com/) in Firefox and sign in to the Spotify account used for monitoring.
+Then run:

 ```sh
 spotify_monitor --import-browser-cookie --browser firefox
 ```

+Inside Docker or Docker Compose, recovery guidance prefers the hidden `--set-sp-dc` path and also shows the advanced mounted Firefox command.

 For advanced client-mode failures, follow the [Spotify Desktop Client](#spotify-desktop-client) export instructions again.
 Add `--debug` to normal runs or doctor checks for sanitized technical detail.
 Use `--verbose` for startup settings plus rare operational state changes without per-poll traces.
 Cookies, tokens, authorization headers and SMTP passwords remain redacted.